-I discovered the beauty and wisdom of the delicious healthy Japanese diet by leaving my native country.
+I found out the beauty and wisdom of the delicious healthy Japanese diet by leaving my native country.
 By coming to the United States of America.
 The whole experience — before, during and after — became a book “Japanese Women Don’t Get Old or Fat: Secrets of My Mother’s Tokyo Kitchen”.
-I co-authored the book because I wanted to share the beauty, wisdom and simplicity of my mother’s Tokyo kitchen with almost 70% of the U.S. population who were overweight and obese.
-I wanted to demystify the Japanese home-cooking.
+I co-authored the book because I wanted to share the wisdom and simplicity of my mother’s Tokyo kitchen with almost 70% of the U.S. population who were overweight and obese by demystify the Japanese home-cooking.
 I wanted more people to enjoy delicious meals and incidentally be healthy, as the most people who lived in Japan did.
 I thought, “If I can do it, you can do it too!”

 Then the book was for those who simply loved the authentic Japanese foods and wanted to make them at home.
 To my pleasant surprise, the book has been translated into 21 languages.

 After my son was born in 2007, I co-authored “Secrets of the World’s Healthiest Children: Why Japanese children have the longest, healthiest lives – and how yours can too”.
 I wrote the book for me and those who wanted practical insights and how-tos for preparing meals for their families.
 Please look for these titles anywhere books are sold.